tensorwavecloud/craylm/docs/cray-docs/docs/contact.md

 * Suhabe Bugrara

 We accept community contributions and are always looking for new collaborators.
-If you are interested in contributing to Project Cray, please reach out to us at [Get in Touch](https://forms.gle/tk6LFVrTQDSQp8L69).
+If you are interested in contributing to Project Craylm, please reach out to us at [Get in Touch](https://forms.gle/tk6LFVrTQDSQp8L69).